 $400,000 x 5.5% = $22,000

-Clare banked that additional $22,000 because she followed the strategy of increasing her initial markup so that the average markup of her entire store is 55 percent.
+Brooke banked that additional $22,000 because she followed the strategy of increasing her initial markup so that the average markup of her entire store is 55 percent.
 The key here is that it is the AVERAGE initial markup.
 Some items have their retail price determined by manufacturers.
 Other items are marked up higher.
-Clare has set a goal that every month she reviews the cost and retail of the inventory she has brought in so that the total of all reaches a 55 percent initial mark up.
+Brooke has set a goal that every month she reviews the cost and retail of the inventory she has brought in so that the total of all reaches a 55 percent initial mark up.

 An easy way to increase your profitability is to increase your gross margin by increasing your initial mark up.